Python on Your Resume

 Writing vague bullets like "used Python for analysis" instead of quantifying the business impact of your Python work.

-Upload your resume to see how Python is scored by ATS systems — and get specific suggestions to close skill gaps for your target role.
+Upload your resume to see exactly how Python is scored by ATS — and get suggestions to close skill gaps for your target role.